Yiruzz/IMDb-RDF/README.md

 - `imdb_rdf.py`: Python script used to enrich the `cleaned_imdb.ttl` file with [Wikidata](https://query.wikidata.org/sparql) movies data using **SPARQL**.
 The query used is defined in the `wikidata_sparql_movies.py` file.
 - `queries.py`: Python script containing the queries executed to `enriched_imdb_rdf.ttl` file.

+Also you should note that the comments on the code are written in *spanish*.

 ## Methodology

 The methodology used to transform the IMDb top 1000 movies dataset into RDF format is the following: